tjresearch/research-junyan/README.md

 To install this program, simply paste the source code into any environment with a C++ compiler.
 Then compile and run it with whatever tools are given.
 Instructions detailing inputs required will be in the command line and that's where inputs should be entered.

 When running the program, columns of data will appear in whatever I/O menu your environment has.
+In addition, the program will generate a file of the travel path of the spacecraft in xyz coordinates in astronomical units titled spacecraft.txt .